sparkai-corp/slate/source/index.html.md

 We know how hard it is to perfect AI – every model struggles in some way, and that gap dictates the pace of progress.
 SparkAI makes it easy to instantly deploy a human-in-the-loop solution to your hardest AI challenges.
 We specialize in delivering high-integrity, real-time resolution to longtail AI exceptions in production, empowering you to launch & scale revolutionary products faster than ever before.

-Common ways engineering and product teams leverage SparkAI include:

-* Resolving low-confidence decisions and edge cases in production
-* Launching new products & features with in-development AI models
-* Rapidly generating ground truth data
-* Real-time quality assurance of model outputs
-* Bootstrapping new models for evaluation with customers

-When you ping the SparkAI API, you tap into an expansive apparatus of tightly coupled technology and human operations that invisibly scale up with your needs, directed toward your most important goals.

 # Overview

 ## SparkAI service

 Interacting with the SparkAI service occurs through a web-based HTTP API.
 New `engagement` requests are made via a REST-based API, and can be polled for status updates.
-If a requestor requires immediate notification on any status change, the SparkAI service can push a `resolution` via a provided `web-hook` URL.
+If a requestor requires immediate notification on any status change, the SparkAI service can push a `resolution` via a provided `webhook URL`.

-New `engagement` requests can be made with an associated associated `program`, which contains metadata and context about the `engagement`.
-If a `program` is not provided with a request, SparkAI will still make a best effort at providing a resolution with provided instructions.
+New `engagement` requests can be made with an associated `program`, which contains metadata and context about the `engagement`.
+If a `program` is not provided with a request, SparkAI will still make a best effort at creating a resolution.
+These requests should be made with clear instructions.

-All calls using the HTTP API follow the form of `https://app.spark.ai/v1/<path>`.
+All HTTP API calls follow the form of `https://app.spark.ai/v1/<path>`.

 ## Enviroments

-SparkAI provides two environments, one for integration testing (*sandbox*) and the second for billable API calls (*production*).
+SparkAI provides two environments, one for integration testing (**sandbox**) and the second for billable API calls (**production**).

 ### Sandbox server